Hierarchical Control of Smart Particle Swarms: Methodology

-In shaping, the guide robots are required to perform a motion by forcing themselves into the worker cluster.
-The guide robot move in unison at a certain speed to attain the required shape.
-The speed of shaping for the guide robots are defined using a velocity they will adopt during the shaping process. we define the speed of shaping to be $v^s$.
-Certain formations require the worker robots to stay behind one another, the shaping with a guide robot in front is performed by closely monitoring the speed of the guide in front.
+\textbf{Shaping Setup and Shaping} The guides edge-follow the worker swarm until they reach their assigned shape angle.
+We refer the reader to the supplementary material in our code repository~\cite{particleswarmrepo} for the details.
+The algorithm is partly inspired from~\cite{Rubenstein795} and adds a recently-followed neighbor list to escape concave edge areas (otherwise causing robots to be stuck on approach as in~\cite{Rubenstein795}).
+During edge-following, the robots maintain a list of ten recent neighbors to avoid committing and following a previously followed neighbor.
+When a guide comes in communication range with other guides, the robots coordinate to enable simultaneous edge-following.
+In Shaping, the guide robots move into the worker swarm at a given speed to attain the required shape.

-\textbf{Movement} The task of translating in formation is what we define as the formation shepherding problem.
-The robots have to preserve the edges $E$ of a graph $G$ as per definition~\ref{def:formation}. \begin{problem} Given a group of n robots with the capability to measure relative position of its neighbors $x_{ij} \in \mathbb{R}^n$, find a control strategy $f(x_{ij}) \to u_i \in \mathbb{R}^n$ that will allow them to perform edge-consistent motion with the graph $\mathbb{G}$ defined by the robot network. \end{problem}
+\textbf{Movement} The task of translating in formation is defined as formation shepherding, requiring the robots to preserve the edges $E$ in its communication graph $\mathcal{G}$ (edge-consistent motion).
+This part of our solution is the one mostly resembling the shepherding problem from literature.
+The guide swarm uses this control law to translate towards the goal while keeping the worker formation:

-Problem~\ref{problem:formation_shepherding} is solved through hierarchical organization of the robot swarm, guide robots coordinately apply a force on the worker robots in formation to move them to a target.
-The coordination between the guide robots happen by measuring the center of mass of the worker cluster and their angle to the movement target vector $x_i^g$.
-The guide swarm applies the control law defined by the equ.~\ref{equ:guides_control} to solve problem~\ref{problem:formation_shepherding}.

 with $\theta_i^{tc} = \angle(x_i^c - x_t)$.
-The parameters $\alpha_g$, $\beta_g$ and $\gamma_g$ are design parameters respectively that define the importance of moving towards the target, conserving the desired center of mass distance to the workers and maintaining the orientation between the target and worker center of mass.
-The control input during the movement phase has three contributions: 1. contribution to move the robot to the target $g_{i}$, 2. contribution to maintain a distance from worker center of mass $c_{i}$, and, 3. contribution to maintain the orientation with worker center of mass and target $a_i$.
+The parameters $\alpha_g$, $\beta_g$ and $\gamma_g$ are design parameters respectively that define the importance of moving towards the target ($g_{i}$), conserving the desired center of mass distance to the workers ($c_{i}$) and maintaining the orientation between the target and worker center of mass ($a_{i}$).
 Both $g_{i}$ and $c_{i}$ use the harmonic function potential defined in equ.~\ref{equ:harmonic_potential} as in equ.~\ref{equ:worker_control:contri1}.
 Whereas the contribution to maintain the orientation is performed using equ.~\ref{equ:guides_control:contri_ang}.